My macOS setup

 In my setup, I don't need use spotlight to open files, so indexing them (cough node_modules cough) is unnecessary waste of resources.

-This window management utility is helpful and highly configurable.
+This window management utility works with newer versions of macOS (even though now macOS supports tiling, it still sucks).
 Configure it to use cmd+option+arrow-key for top/left/right/bottom and cmd+option+space for maximize

 dot-files